 Getting Cole in Your Christmas Stocking

 As such what we get in "Christmas in Homestead" is to start with some confusion comedy as Jessica mistakes Matt for a bakery owner only to learn that he is the mayor.
 Then we have the fact that Jessica doesn't really have anyone else in her life this Christmas, other than her self obsessed ex who still has a thing for her, whilst Matt is the devoted single father who cherishes the memories of his late wife and who is devoted to his daughter.
 And on top of the familiar we also get the bonding as Jessica not only becomes close to Matt but of course also his daughter Sophie.
-I could go on because "Christmas in Homestead" doesn't break new ground when it comes to the story although throws a few twists on the usual in to the mix.
+I could go on because "Christmas in Homestead" doesn't break new ground when it comes to the story although it does mix things uo a little.

 But as always "Christmas in Homestead" delivers what fans of Hallmark Christmas movies enjoy which is; attractive actors playing likeable characters with a beautiful Christmassy backdrop of beautifully dressed homes and businesses.
 Yes some might call what is presented as Christmas in "Christmas in Homestead" a fantasy but it is the escapism of it which works.

 What this all boils down to is that "Christmas in Homestead" is a routine Hallmark Christmas movie, using the familiar elements of confusion and romance in a picture perfect town.
 It means that whilst it is an entertaining Christmas movie come Christmas 2017 this probably won't be one you will feel a desperate need to watch again above others.